cuhksam/emnlp2019.github.io/_pages/participants/presentation.md

 {% include toc icon="gears" %}

-The following instructions are relevant to anyone presenting his or her work orally or as a poster at the EMNLP-IJCNLP 2019 main conference.
+The following instructions are relevant to anyone presenting his or her work orally or as a poster at the EMNLP-IJCNLP 2019 main conference, or who is planning to give a remote presentation.

 ## Oral Presentations